Devan-Mc/image-classifier/README.md

 # image-classifier
 This was my final project in Artificial Inteligence.
 The Project4.ipynb is a google colab file and can be opened using google colab.
 There was a few seperate files for the interface, but I did not work on those files and no longer have access to them.
 I did make this neural network and you can test it out by running it on google colab.
 If you want to test different images you have to change the img_path near the bottom before running it.
+This program trains a neural network with hundreds of images of different types of weather.
+It can then be given an image and it will tell you what kind of wheather is in the image.
+We decided to save a sate of the neural network after we trained it and used that in the interface to make loading times alot shorter.